Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 10: You Can Reinvent Yourself At Any Time

 One of the biggest creative photography secrets is that you don’t have to be who you’ve been.
 This is related to the tip to kill your darlings, but it’s a bit more extreme.

 Instead of taking a look at changing how you approach a genre of photography, change your genre if it suits you.

 I think Moose Peterson is an outstanding example.
-He's well known as a wildlife and landscape photographer.
-A few years ago, he decided that he wanted to try something new and started aviation photography – mostly with old warbirds.
+He’s well-known as a wildlife and landscape photographer.
+A few years ago, he decided to try something new and started aviation photography – mostly with old warbirds.

 Now he has an amazing collection of aviation art, and he also learned something else.